dydxprotocol/v4-documentation/pages/users-governance/reading_new_market_proposal.md

 # Reading a Proposal
-dYdX Chain users add markets to the exchange by submitting new market proposals.
-A new market proposal is a JSON document that details market values, such as the name of the proposed market, the submitter's asset price quote, the oracle sources it will use, and many others.
-Users with governance tokens vote to accept or reject new markets based on proposal documents.

-For dYdX Chain users, reading new market proposals is important to be able to assess and vote on adding new markets.

-For market makers, new market proposals contain key information that helps configure programmatic trading strategies to provide liquidity to that market at launch.
+A governance proposal is a json document submitted to the dYdX Chain governance module.
+One of the most popular types of governance proposals is a new market proposal which add new markets to the dYdX Chain if passed.
+A new market proposal specifies parameters necessary to specify a market, such as the name of the market, oracle sources, and liquidity tier.
+This page will outline how to interpret the market parameters so that the community can assess the proposal and be prepared to trade with correct configurations if the market becomes live.
+See [proposing a new market](../users-governance/proposing_a_new_market.md) for more information on how the market parameters can be calculated.

 ## Example Proposal
 Below is an example proposal JSON file for adding a perpetual market, `BTC-USD`.